 Here are 5 questions you should ask before investing your hard-earned money:

 1. Is this a security?
 If so, is it registered with state or federal regulators?

 Under federal law, an investment is a security if it passes the Howey test.
 Under Howey, an investment contract is “a contract, transaction or scheme whereby a person invests his money in a common enterprise and is led to expect profits solely from the efforts of the promoter or a third party.”

 An investment is almost certainly a security if its marketing materials (website, brochures, etc.) promise great returns or guaranteed income.
 Why does it matter?
 If something falls within the definition of a security under applicable law, it will be governed by extensive rules and regulations that can be complex and expensive to comply with.

-For example, a housing co-op I was asked to research recently was soliciting investors to purchase investment shares in their co-op.
+For example, a housing co-op we were asked to research recently was soliciting investors to purchase investment shares in their co-op.
 In return, they promised a halal dividend.
 However, a brief phone call to their state securities office confirmed that this co-op was selling an unregistered security, which is a serious violation of U.S. securities law.
 Moreover, selling unregistered securities across state lines violates numerous state securities laws.

 2. Where are your disclosure statement(s)?

 A registered security will have disclosure statements.
 These documents will disclose vital information about the investment’s strategy, risks, key officers, potential conflicts of interest, whether there are any legal or regulatory proceedings against the sponsor, its financial standing, and so forth.
 Such disclosures are filed with regulators so you can be reasonably confident the information you’re reading is official.
 You need these disclosure statements to help you assess the financial soundness of your investment.